-Upon receipt of the individualized self-study template, take the time to read it thoroughly to understand the work and the process ahead.
-The school's self-study template will be formatted as a Google Doc, but you may request a Word template if preferred.
+Upon receipt of the individualized Self-Study template, take the time to read it thoroughly to understand the work and the process ahead.
+The school's Self-Study template will be formatted as a Google Doc, but you may request a Word template if preferred.
 You are not required to use the template, but it does provide ease of compilation.

-Download the Standards of the Association, Documents in Adherence to Standards, Surveys, and Profiles and Information Forms (Appendix A - G).
-Make certain that you are familiar with each and can access them easily throughout the process.

-Begin a budget for the self-study/on-site visit.
+- Download the Standards of the Association, Documents in Adherence to Standards, Surveys, and Profiles and Information Forms (Appendix A G).
+Make certain that you are familiar with each and can access them easily throughout the process. - Begin a budget for the Self-Study/On-Site Visit.
 Expenses listed are estimates and vary by the size of the team, accommodations provided, and the location of the school.

-SAMPLE BUDGET CATEGORY AMOUNT Costs of writing, organizing, and publishing the self-study (ex. files boxes for organizing DAS, office supplies, copying) Note that SAES does NOT require printed copies of the Self-Study to be sent in advance to team members, but does request two printed copies available in the work room during the Self-Study \$100

-Travel expenses for Team Leader's pre-visit (airfare, car mileage, hotel) \$200-\$600 Team member travel, accommodations, and food expenses (hotel, airfare, airport parking, local transportation, driving mileage, other reimbursements) ~\$1200 per team member Reception for Visiting Team - Sunday afternoon \$100-\$500 Materials and supplies for Team workroom (see suggested list here) \$25-\$5 0 Cost of the school's annual audit/review varies Campus maintenance and improvements necessary for safety and security varies Technology costs (ex. extension cords and equipment necessary for connectivity) \$50-\$100
+SAMPLE BUDGET CATEGORY AMOUNT Costs of writing, organizing, and publishing the Self-Study (ex. files boxes for organizing DAS, office supplies, copying).
+Note that SAES does NOT require printed copies of the Self-Study to be sent in advance to team members, but does request two printed copies available in the workroom during the Self-Study. \$100 Travel expenses for Team Leader's pre-visit (airfare, car mileage, hotel) \$300-\$700 Team member travel, accommodations, and food expenses (hotel, airfare, airport parking, local transportation, driving mileage, other reimbursements) ~\$1000-\$1400 per team member Reception for Visiting Team - Sunday afternoon \$100-\$500 Materials and supplies for Team workroom (see suggested list) \$50-\$75 Technology costs (ex. extension cords and equipment necessary for connectivity) \$50-\$150

-If the human resources of the school allow, the Head of School is encouraged to delegate the tasks of the self-study process to a Steering Committee.
+If the human resources of the school allow, the Head of School is encouraged to delegate the tasks of the Self-Study process to a Steering Committee.
 While the Head of School should be a member of this committee and ultimately has responsibility for the entire accreditation process, s/he is encouraged to delegate tasks.
-A key element in the completion of the self-study is engaging constituents from all areas of the school community, and the Steering Committee is a wonderful way to involve administrators, faculty, staff, trustees, clergy, vestry, parents, students and alumni (if age-appropriate and applicable) in the writing and planning of the process.
+A key element in the completion of the Self-Study is engaging constituents from all areas of the school community, and the Steering Committee is a wonderful way to involve administrators, faculty, staff, trustees, clergy, vestry, parents, students and alumni (if age-appropriate and applicable) in the writing and planning of the process.

-Heads are encouraged to appoint a staff member to serve as the logistics (hospitality) coordinator, so many of the tasks relating to accommodations, meals, and transportation for the visiting team may be handled by that person.
+Heads are encouraged to appoint a staff member to serve as the Logistics (Hospitality) Coordinator, so many of the tasks relating to accommodations, meals, and transportation for the visiting team may be handled by that person.

-With the help of the Steering Committee Chair, create sub-committees and make assignments for self-study section writing responsibilities.
-Create a calendar of dates for committee meetings and due dates for sections of the self-study.
-The Steering Committee Chair oversees completion of specific sections of the self-study; however, the Head of School is the final editor of the entire report.
+With the help of the Steering Committee Chair, create sub-committees and make assignments for Self-Study section writing responsibilities.
+Create a calendar of dates for committee meetings and due dates for sections of the Self-Study.
+The Steering Committee Chair oversees completion of specific sections of the Self-Study; however, the Head of School is the final editor of the entire report.